You Can Still Buy the Actual Fruitcakes Served at British Royal Weddings

 More than a century later, then-Princess Elizabeth’s wedding cake was even more spectacular than her great-great-grandmother’s.
 At nine feet tall, it weighed 500 pounds.
 Many of those pounds were made up of ingredients sent in from all corners of the British empire, earning it the title of “the 10,000 Mile Cake.”
 The Australian Girl Guides made a particularly large contribution to the wedding, and the Queen sent a tier back to them in thanks.

 Through the 20th century, boxed cake souvenirs persisted.
 In fact, they’ve become collectors’ items, going for thousand of dollars at auction.
 A slice of wedding cake from the wedding of Wallis Simpson and the Duke of Windsor sold for $29,900 in 1998.
-This June, Julien’s Auctions in Los Angeles will sell five slices of royal wedding cake that span nearly 40 years of ceremonies.
-From the wedding cake of Princess Anne and Captain Mark Phillips in 1973, to that of Prince William and Catherine Middleton in 2011, the slices of fruitcake are enclosed in neat tins or boxes.
+Last June, Julien’s Auctions in Los Angeles sold five slices of royal wedding cake that spanned nearly 40 years of ceremonies.
+From the wedding cake of Princess Anne and Captain Mark Phillips in 1973, to that of Prince William and Catherine Middleton in 2011, the slices of fruitcake came enclosed in neat tins or boxes.
 If it seems strange that so many slices of royal wedding cake still circulate, wonder no more: Ancillary cakes were often baked for the occasion, and some were even donated by bakers hoping for royal acknowledgement.

-The tradition of boxed fruitcake souvenirs might soon be bucked: Prince Harry and Meghan Markle’s cake will not be fruitcake, and it’s unlikely that their lemon-and-elderflower cake will last for centuries.
+The tradition of boxed fruitcake souvenirs, however, has been bucked: Prince Harry and Meghan Markle’s cake wasn’t fruitcake, and it’s unlikely that their lemon-and-elderflower cake would last for decades anyway.
 But needless to say, no amount of sugar, alcohol, or preservatives will make decades-old cake taste good.
 The royal wedding cakes that have survived are long past their shelf life.